 Preschoolers can eat this bread all by themselves.
 It's not too sweet, but the kids will feel like they're cheating by eating dessert first.

-Choose a nutty but sweet mix over salty chips.
+Choose a nutty but sweet mix of salty chips.
 Kids won't even miss the sugar.

-If the superfoods aren't your children's faves, substitute chocolate chips, granola, peanuts, raisins, coconut.
+If the superfoods aren't your children's faves, substitute chocolate chips, granola, peanuts, raisins, or coconut.
 Whatever the kids eat will work well in trail mix.